MicrosoftDocs/powerbi-docs/powerbi-docs/supported-languages-countries-regions.md

 You have two ways of getting Power BI Desktop: You can download it as a standalone installer, or install it from the Windows Store.

 * When you install Power BI Desktop from the Windows Store, it installs all the languages and by default shows the language that corresponds to the Windows default language.
-* When you download Power BI Desktop as a standalone installer, you choose the default language when you run the installer, and can change it at a later date.
+* When you download Power BI Desktop as a standalone installer, you choose the default language when you run the installer.
+You can change it at a later date.
 * You can also [choose a locale to be used when importing data](#choose-the-locale-for-importing-data-into-power-bi-desktop) for a specific report.

 > [!NOTE]